 Fun facts: The Blue Jays set a single-game record by blasting 10 home runs against the Orioles on Sept.
 14, 1987.
 Toronto rookie Fred McGriff clouted the final homer of the barrage with this bat.

 Fun facts: Blue Jays star Paul Molitor wore these shoes during the 1993 World Series.
 He punished Phillies pitching by going 12-for-24 (.500) with 10 runs scored and earning the World Series MVP Award.

 8) Outside the U.S.

 Fun facts: On Oct.
 20, 1992, Toronto hosted the Braves for Game 3 of the World Series.
-Atlanta’s Otis Nixon hit this first-pitch baseball to center field to start the historic game, the first World Series contest to take place outside the United States.
+Atlanta’s Otis Nixon hit this baseball to center field on the first pitch of this historic game, the first World Series contest to take place outside the United States.

 9) The ring

-Fun facts: This 1992 Blue Jays World Series championship ring commemorates the first World Series title won by a club based outside the United States.
-The ring included 16 diamonds, one for each year of the club’s history, surrounding the head of a blue jay, the eye of the bird set with a solitaire diamond.
+Fun facts: This 1992 Blue Jays World Series championship ring commemorates the first title won by a club based outside the U.S. The ring included 16 diamonds, one for each year of the club’s history, surrounding the head of a blue jay, the eye of the bird set with a solitaire diamond.